RabbyHub/Rabby/docs/background.md

 when message received from `runtime.onConnect`, it will be send to _rpcFlow.ts_.

-it will pass through multi-middlewares to check the wallet status, if it's need to `set approval`, at last it will sended to the `providerController`.
+it will pass through multi-middlewares to check the wallet status, if it's need to `set approval`, at last it will sent to the `providerController`.

 ## session